What: Road Apple Rally

 The Alien Run trail system north of Aztec in Hart Canyon is a bit farther, especially for those who live in Farmington, but is a perfect destination for a half-day adventure.

 The Alien Run is also a widely popular mountain bike race held every spring.
 It is named for a UFO crash site that some believe happened just off the trail.
-The site is marked with a sign a couple of
+The site is marked with a sign a couple of miles in.

 - The City of Farmington's bike map includes a brief overview of the trail system.